Dyson air purifiers are head-turners.

 That’s why PH02 has a $100 higher price tag than PH01.
 It’s nice to see new technology, but it’s not really worth an extra $100.

-That’s why we can, prior to the final verdict further on, decide that PH01 is the best Dyson Pure Humidify Cool air purifier.
+That’s why we can, before the final verdict further on, decide that PH01 is the best Dyson Pure Humidify Cool air purifier.

 Dyson DP04 And Dyson Pure Cool Me (BP01)

-DP04 and BP01 (Dyson Pure Cool Me) are kinds of special air purifiers, without a defined series of their own.
+DP04 and BP01 (Dyson Pure Cool Me) are special air purifiers without a defined series of their own.
 What both of them have in common?